dvilelaf/AutoCell/README.md

 * The system is a *spherical* world, like in Pacman game: there are no limits.
 If a cell moves up the upper window end, it appears on the lower end.
 Also from left to right.
 * There are 1 to 5 color-based teams.
 * The system is randomly initialized with an initial population of cells.
 * A cell has life points and age.
-It is alive while its life points are positive and its age is lower that the maximum age.
-Its color will depend on those two factors.
+It is alive while its life points are positive,its age is lower that the maximum age and the are fewer neighbours than the maximum.
+Its color will depend on its life points and age.
+Brighter means younger and healthier.
 * At every epoch, every living cell, in a random order, must take an action that affects the system.
 * Its possible actions depend on their 8 neighbour cells.
 * A cell can wait, move, attack or change teams.